 - Experience mood swings or hormonal changes

 - Have a baby who needs special medical care

 Again, this does not mean that you are a bad parent or that you will never form a bond.
 It just may take more time and effort.

-After a few weeks of caring for your newborn, if you don't feel like you are bonding or you feel detached or resentful of your baby, talk to a professional.
+After a few weeks of caring for your newborn, if you do not feel like you are bonding or you feel detached or resentful of your baby, talk to a health care provider.
 If you have postpartum depression, be sure to get professional help for yourself as soon as possible.

 Robinson L, Saison J, et al. Building a secure attachment bond with your baby.
-Helpguide.org. http://www.helpguide.org/mental/parenting_attachment.htm.
-Accessed July 30, 2013.
+Helpguide.org.
+Available at: www.helpguide.org/mental/parenting_attachment.htm.
+Accessed March 27, 2015.